We combine sophisticated, systematic analysis with the forward-looking insights of our investment experts

 - Tracking market positioning by analysing different strategies’ beta and data from the Commodity Futures Trading Commission (CFTC).

-- Analysing the speeches and statements from G10 central banks and building a dedicated ‘heartbeat monitor’ for the key institutions, such as the ECB and US Federal Reserve.
+- Analysing statements from G10 central banks and building a ‘heartbeat monitor’ for key institutions.

 - Monitoring cross-asset behaviour via global asset correlations and Sharpe ratio analysis.

 Here again, our investment teams are critical in interpreting the data and assessing the implications for portfolio allocation.

 - Understanding equity risk